chokevin8/chokevin8.github.io/_posts/2023-05-30-stable-diffusion-part2.md

 -***Image Super-resolution and Inpainting:***
 Image super-resolution is to generate a higher resolution version of the input image, which is basically an advanced version of semantic synthesis.
 This was achieved by conditioning on low-resolution images as input, and those low-resolution images were initially degraded using bicubic interpolation with 4x downsampling.
-The LDM is concatenates the low resolution conditioning and the inputs to the UNet, resulting in a "super-resolution" image.
+The LDM concatenates the low resolution conditioning and the inputs to the UNet, resulting in a "super-resolution" image.
 The authors were able to achieve SOTA performance, and they also developed a more general model that could handle different types of image degradation other than bicubic interpolation for robustness.
 Image inpainting is to fill in a masked region of a specific image.
 The authors also report SOTA performance on FID and noted that the VQ-regularized, 4x downsampled LDM-4 worked the best.